kaylevine/PUI2016_kal573/README.md

 # PUI2016 Repository

-## Homework folders are contained within this repo.
+## Homework folders for Professor Federica's Principle of Urban Informatics class are contained within this repo.